PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 8 plans.md

 - Then he is ushered away by his mother.

 Moment 3: *Attack at Morgrave*
 - There was an attack at Morgrave University.
-Clues point towards CotSF involvement
+Clues point towards CotSF and Boromar Clan involvement

 Session End: *Lets get a pint.*
 - The party encounters a bruised and newly unemployed Garhorn and his dog, Blinker.